hazelcast/management-center-docker/README.md

 Management Center by using `http://localhost:8080/hazelcast-mancenter`.
 Starting with version 4.0, it is changed to root context path (i.e. `/`), so you can access it by using `http://localhost:8080`.

-You can overwrite this default by setting the environment variable `MC_CONTEXT`.
+You can overwrite this default by setting the environment variable `MC_CONTEXT_PATH`.

 ## Mounting Management Center Home Directory